slact/nchan/README.md

   default: `0 (none)`
   context: http, server, location, if
   legacy name: push_subscriber_timeout
   > The length of time a subscriber's long-polling connection can last before it's timed out.
 If you don't want subscriber's connection to timeout, set this to 0.
-Applicable only if a push_subscriber is present in this or a child context.
+Applicable only if a `nchan_subscriber` is present in this or a child context.

 - **nchan_websocket_ping_interval** `<number> (seconds)`
   arguments: 1